Micah Kellner

 Micah Z. Kellner (born December 5, 1978) is an American politician from the state of New York.
 A Democrat, he was formerly a member of the New York State Assembly from the 76th district, which includes Manhattan's Upper East Side and Roosevelt Island.
 Kellner was elected to the Assembly in 2007 and served until 2014, when he did not stand for reelection.
 In September 2013, he lost the primary election for the Democratic nomination for the New York City Council seat for the 5th District to attorney Ben Kallos.
 During his Assembly tenure, Kellner was admonished twice by Sheldon Silver, then the Assembly Speaker, based on findings that he had engaged in sexual harassment.

 Early life and career

-An advocate for the disabled, Kellner was born with cerebral palsy.
+An advocate for disabled people, Kellner was born with cerebral palsy.
 He attended the Pingry School, graduating in the class of 1997.
 He graduated from New York University in 2001 with a Bachelor of Fine Arts in film, television and radio.
 He worked as an aide to Senator Chuck Schumer, Congresswoman Carolyn B. Maloney and City Comptroller William C. Thompson before being elected to the Assembly in 2007.